 6. Keep your bathroom paraphernalia out of sight when not in use.
 Buy a plastic carry-all with a handle on top, or a pretty basket.
 Put all of your make-up, deodorant, hair spray, razors, etc. into the container and place under the counter.
 Bring it out when you need it, then always put it right back underneath.
 Check out how ‘I Heart Organizing‘ doubled their under sink storage for a guest bath.

 7. Shower caddies are essential for keeping the shampoos, conditioner, face scrubs and specialty in-shower treatments from taking over the whole space.
 (Guilty.)
 You can make a DIY shower caddy to keep your bathroom organized!
 This caddy tutorial from ‘Dunn Lumber‘ looks extremely high end (and expensive!) but is pretty cheap to make!

 8. Squeegee your shower doors after every single shower.
 Keeping the squeegee right in the shower makes that easier.
 Add a little suction cup hook if you need.
 If you have a shower curtain, use a daily shower spray to keep clean up from being impossible when you finally get around to a whole bathroom cleaning.
 Cheap organizing tip?
 Get yours at the dollar store.

-10. Use those wasted corners and awkward space to put in a freestanding cabinet to add storage.
-Photo by ‘BHG‘.
-Remember to repurpose to save bucks, paint is everything when you want to organize your home on a budget !
+10. Use those wasted corners and awkward space to put in a cabinet or shelves to add storage.
+Remember to repurpose to save bucks, and that paint is everything when you want to organize your home on a budget !
 Find out how to make this bathroom shelf from an old drawer, at ‘BHG‘.

 11. Once a month, go through your bathroom cupboards and drawers and throw away old or ineffective products you never use.
 Might not be the most fun of household organizing ideas, but come on, we all gotta do it!